PrestaShop/prestashop.github.io/news/_posts/core-weekly/2020-03-31-coreweekly-week-13.md

 This edition of the Core Weekly report highlights changes in PrestaShop's core codebase from Monday 23rd to Sunday 29th of March 2020.

 ![Core Weekly banner](/assets/images/2018/12/banner-core-weekly.jpg)
+## General Messages

+Last week, new versions of Faceted Search, Contact Info and Stats Live have been released.
+Don't forget to update them!

 ## A quick update about PrestaShop's GitHub issues and pull requests: